Extract Data from Table in PDF with Python

 Extract table in specific area of PDF page

-1. Open PDF document
+1. Open the PDF as a Document.

-3. Find the first square annotation
+3. Find the square annotation that marks the region of interest.

 import aspose.pdf as apdf